Samarak99/samarak99.github.io/documentation.md

 ```

+One final issue for the movement, was that since we were always moving, the axes placement was changing.
+So on Game over or Winner, I tried to do some movement in the camera with the function AnimateCamera().
+However, sometimes it was moving in an unwanted movement, so I commented it.
+But you can see the code of the function in game.js.

 ### Main Challenge 2: BABYLON.GUI <a id="main-challenge-2-babylongui"></a>

 During the development of EcoMind, one of the main challenges I encountered was implementing the user interface using BABYLON.GUI.
 As a web developer with a strong background in HTML and CSS, I initially created the interface using traditional web technologies.
 However, considering that the game is built on Babylon.js, I decided to leverage the power of BABYLON.GUI and dive deeper into the framework.